skippyr/river-dreams/README.md

 			<pre><code>chsh -s /bin/bash</code></pre>
 		<h3>Installing River Dreams</h3>
 			<p>Now that you have ZSH running as your shell, it is time to install River Dreams.</p>
 			<p>First, we need to install some dependencies and see some recomendations for a better experience.
-If you are using MacOS, you can install these dependencies from their official websites (hyperlinks will be available in the text) or even using <a>Homebrew</a>.
+If you are using MacOS, you can install these dependencies from their official websites (hyperlinks will be available in the text) or even using <a href="https://brew.sh">Homebrew</a>.
 On Linux, you can do it too, but you will also find some of them using your distribution's package manager.</p>
 			<ul>
 				<li>Install <code>gcc</code> and Rust.</li>
 				<p>These are the tools to compile the source code of River Dreams.</p>